mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - Use [`docs-state-backend-sample.md`](docs-state-backend-sample.md) as a template.
    - Every namespace under MicroM should be listed in `docs-state-backend.md`.
      - namespaces should be listed in alphabetical order.
-   - Visit each namespace and check:
+   - Create a separate task to Visit each namespace to check:
      - If it has an `index.md` in `MicroM/Documentation/Backend/`.
      - If all public APIs have XML comments.
      - If all pages are linked in the nearest `index.md` and higher-level indexes.